 Dry piston pumps aren't quite as robust, but they will also run for a long time before overheating or needing a cool-down period.
 They are more than adequate for most home users.

 Dry piston pumps are maintenance-free, so they're excellent for the buyer who has few to no mechanical skills.

 Of the 4 chamber vacuum sealers reviewed in this article, the FoodKing is the only one with a rotary oil pump.
 The rest are dry piston pumps.

 Extra Features (Accessory Port)

 Chamber vacuum sealers do not typically have a lot of extra features.
-Their strong, durable vacuum pumps are what you're paying for.
+Their strong, durable vacuum pumps and the ability to seal liquids are what you're paying for.

-This is nice, but not nearly as useful with chamber vacuum sealers as with edge sealers.
+Also, an accessory port is not nearly as useful with chamber vacuum sealers as with edge sealers.
 First, since you can seal liquids in the chamber sealer, you don't need to use special containers; you can seal liquids right inside the bag.

-Second, you can also vacuum-seal mason jars inside the chamber--no accessories required.
-(Many chamber sealers will accommodate half-pint and pint jars, but not quart jars.
-My VacMaster VP210 is big enough to seal two pint jars at once, plus some half pint jars, but not big enough for a quart jar.)
+Second, you can vacuum-seal mason jars inside the chamber--no accessories required.
+(Some chamber sealers will accommodate half-pint and pint jars, but not quart jars--we tell you which ones in the reviews below.)

 Putting mason jars right inside the chamber sealer is a great trick.
 It's an easy way to seal dry goods and leftovers in reusable containers.